FrankRidder/BoxTurtleLid/README.md

 - 6x m3 8mm
 - 6x m3 8mm
-- 2x m3 heatset inserts
+- 2x m3 heatset inserts (12 when using printed extrusion, 24 when using the printed extrusion with holes for the hinges)

 ### Hinges:

 - 6x m3 15mm
-- 12x m3 tnuts
+- 12x m3 tnuts (non when using printed extrusion with holes)
 - 12x m3 6mm

 ### Heater addition (if used)